-But nothing had really happened with Bee, and even if something had happened, I was no Jazmine, and it wouldn't be the kind of thing I'd shout out around the Keurig.
+But nothing had really happened with Bee, and even if something had I wouldn't talk about it around the office Keurig.

 In New York, I met Hugh for lunch.
 Even before leaving the house I felt unwell.
 No matter what we were or weren't doing in private, meeting Hugh in public felt like meeting an enemy on a brief and unwieldy truce.